 Peer review is slow, inefficient, and prone to bias.
 It doesn’t always detect important work, is unable to identify errors and intentional fraud, and can be abused by editors and reviewers.
 Peer review is an expensive and imperfect process although it remains a highly desirable component of formal scholarly communication.

-Preliminary findings of the 2009 Peer Review Survey were released earlier this month with some reaffirming results:
+Preliminary findings of the Sense About Science 2009 Peer Review Survey were released earlier this month with some reaffirming results:

 - 91% of authors felt that peer review improved their last paper, with the discussion section receiving the greatest improvement